2023 Best Engineering Technologies Schools in Illinois

 The average amount in student loans that engineering tech majors at NIU take out is $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $332.

-Western Illinois University did quite well in this year’s ranking of the best schools for engineering technologies students.
-It came in at #6 on the list.
-Located in the remote town of Macomb, WIU is a public college with a medium-sized student population.
+Western Illinois University landed the #6 spot in the 2023 rankings for the best engineering technologies programs.
+Located in the town of Macomb, WIU is a public school with a moderately-sized student population.

 The average amount in student loans that engineering tech majors at WIU take out is $31,000.